Is it time to strengthen the endangered species act? Species are disappearing at a rapid pace, and the ESA is finding it hard to keep up.

 In light of the growing pressures and recent scientific advances, a team of conservation researchers recently released a report outlining six broad strategies that need to be embraced by the ESA to effectively recover listed species.

-Unprecedented Pace of Loss
+Unprecedented Pace of Endangered Species Loss

 In the last 100 years we human beings have eliminated 10 times more species than have disappeared in the past at the natural background rate.
 Without conservation, we are at risk of losing precious wildlife and depriving future generations of America’s heritage.

-Birth of the ESA
+Birth of the Endangered Species Act

 Introduced in 1973, the ESA aims to protect species that are endangered or threatened with extinction.